zbyju/obsidian/1. Fleeting notes/PDB/What are Access Paths.md

 They are different strategies for accessing the data from the database.
+Access paths will greatly impact the query performance.

+# 1. Full table scan
+`SELECT * FROM `